Creative CEO Sim Wong Hoo once again rattled his saber at Apple, this time

 U.S. patent 6,928,433, which Creative calls

-for short, describes a method for organizing content on a digital music player that, at least superficially, seems similar to the system used by Apple for its iPod products — music files are tagged with metadata, which is used to generate content in hierarchically organized menus.
+the Zen Patent for short, describes a method for organizing content on a digital music player that, at least superficially, seems similar to the system used by Apple for its iPod products — music files are tagged with metadata, which is used to generate content in hierarchically organized menus.
 Creative beat Apple to market with a menu-driven digital music player in September 2000, more than a year before Apple introduced the iPod.

 At the time the Zen Patent was announced, Creative Labs President Craig McHugh said that his company was “

-” including licensing and litigation.
+evaluating all alternatives ” including licensing and litigation.

 Despite Creative’s early offerings in the marketplace, Apple has since become the dominant player, and now provides products in every segment of the market, from the inexpensive and small iPod shuffle to the 60GB video-capable iPod.
 By some estimates, Apple has 80 percent of the market share for hard drive-based digital music players, giving Creative a distant second place.